Organisation for Economic Cooperation and Development (OECD)

 In addition, the EU has demonstrated its commitment to the process by declaring that it will go beyond the Paris Declaration commitments in a number of areas, agreeing on four additional indicators to follow it up.

-Development and Cooperation - EuropeAid follows discussions on aid effectiveness at the Development Assistance Committee (DAC) of the OECD, with Development and Cooperation - EuropeAid represented in the meetings of the following groups:
+International Cooperation and Development - DEVCO follows discussions on aid effectiveness at the Development Assistance Committee (DAC) of the OECD, with DEVCO represented in the meetings of the following groups:

 - Working Party on Aid Effectiveness (WPEFF)